Gleek/fluxpocket/USAGE.md

 - Favorite bookmarked file link in pocket is added to dropbox (requires fluxdropbox)
 - Create a facebook post with what you just favorited in pocket

-*Many other services can be implemented which may require seperarate fluxservices.
+*Many other services can be implemented which may require separate fluxservices.
 Find more of them on [fluxservices drupal page](https://www.drupal.org/project/fluxservice)*